-To clarify fault in a rear-end accident, consider this example: Driver A is driving on a busy street and unexpectedly sees a stop sign.
-Driver A slams on the brakes and comes to a sudden stop.
-Driver B then collides with the back of Driver A’s car, causing damage.
-In this situation, who is considered at fault?
+To better explain fault in a rear-end accident, take this scenario: Driver A is driving on a busy street and suddenly notices a stop sign.
+Driver A hits the brakes hard and comes to a sudden stop.
+At that moment, Driver B crashes into the back of Driver A’s car, causing damage.
+Who is at fault in this situation?

-How Do I Prove Fault After A Rear-End Accident In Manhattan, NY?
+How Do I Prove Fault After A Rear-End Accident In Queens, NY?

 - Not looking for hazards

 - Failure to stop within a reasonable amount of time

 - Not yielding to the right of way

 - Following too closely to the leading vehicle

 - Turning or merging without signaling

 In order to seek compensation, you need to first demonstrate that the other driver violated traffic laws.
 Furthermore, you also need to provide evidence that the accident caused bodily harm, property damage, or damage to your vehicle.
 If there was no harm or damage caused by the accident, it may be challenging to pursue any compensation.

 Contact A Queens Rear End Accident Lawyer Today